Roller Skating: Starting Your Rollerskating Journey

 1. Maintain Awareness: Always be aware of your surroundings and the skaters around you.
 Avoid sudden stops or changes in direction without warning, as this can cause collisions or accidents.

 2. Keep to Your Lane: When skating in a rink or designated path, stay in your assigned lane and skate in the same direction as the other skaters.
-Crossing lanes or skating against the flow can disrupt the order and lead to accidents.
+Crossing or skating against the flow can disrupt the order and lead to accidents.

 3. Overtaking Safely: If you need to pass a slower skater, do so on the outside and only when it's safe to do so.
 Communicate your intention by using hand signals or shouting a friendly warning to prevent surprises.